-Beat back Japanese beetles with a few of these strategies.
+Get rid of Japanese beetles with a few of these strategies.

 When Japanese beetles appear each summer, you have two opportunities to deal with them effectively: Attack adults in summer or newly hatched grubs in early fall.
-Learn a few methods you can use to deal with Japanese beetles.

-1: Hand-Pick Beetles
+1. Hand-Pick Beetles

 Knock beetles into water with a few drops of dish detergent added.
 Wear nitrile gloves to help eliminate the creepiness of touching beetles.
 Entomologists report the best time of day to gather beetles is 7 p.m.
 Gathering at other times of day helps reduce feeding damage, but you'll catch the most in early evening.